interledgerjs/interledgerjs/packages/pay/README.md

 Pay is designed to provide strict guarantees of the amount that will be delivered.

-During the quote step, the application provides Pay with prices for the source and destination assets and it's own acceptable slippage percentage, which Pay uses to calculate a minimum exchange rate and corresponding minimum destination amount it will enforce for the payment.
+During the quote step, the application provides Pay with prices for the source and destination assets and its own acceptable slippage percentage, which Pay uses to calculate a minimum exchange rate and corresponding minimum destination amount it will enforce for the payment.
 Exchange rates are represented as the ratio between a destination amount and a source amount, in fractional units.

 Then, Pay probes the recipient to determine the real exchange rate over that path.
 If it sufficiently exceeds the minimum exchange rate, Pay will allow the payment to proceed.
 Otherwise, it's not possible to complete the payment.
 For instance, connectors may have applied a poor rate or charged too much in fees, the max packet size might be too small to avoid rounding errors, or incorrect assets/scales were provided.